Sonogami-Rinne/SVS_CharacterExporter/README.md

 ---

-Then use thid [plugin](https://github.com/Sonogami-Rinne/KK-Blender-Porter-Pac) to import the model.pmx in the folder(not the one in outfit folder)
+Then Install the plugin for blender(modified from (https://github.com/FlailingFog/KK-Blender-Porter-Pack)) to import the model.pmx in the folder (not the one in outfit folder)

 <img width="527" height="571" alt="屏幕截图 2025-09-21 164546" src="https://github.com/user-attachments/assets/71ab8fdd-6c01-48e0-b357-adaffba1df3a" />

 ---